harvey2phase/trick-tracker/README.txt

 Welcome to Trick Tracker!
 This is an app that I am developing to help me keep track of my skateboarding progrssion.
-When completed, this app will be used to store my photos and ratings.
+As a skateboarder, I've always wanted something to organise and keep track of my tricks.
+When completed, this app will be used to store and display my photos and ratings.
 Please enjoy and, if you would like, give feedbacks at Harvey.W@dal.ca

 *This is an incomplete implementation of Trick Tracker*